tanle8/cdope/6-array/6-2-vectorSTD/6-2-vectorSTD.md

 }
 ```

+- `void printVector (const std::vector<int> &n)` - __const__ is used here to prevent the compiler from making a copy of the vector and this enhances the performance.
+The passed vector will be __n__ in this function as `&n` is the parameter of the function 'printVector'.

 ## Member Functions

+std::vector also has a number of member functions which makes adding and deleting elements from the vector easier.
+Let's look at some of these.

 ### at()

+__at__ function is used to access the element at specified position (index).
+Let's see an example.

+In this example, `marks.at(2) = 74` assigned 74 to the third element (marks[2]) of the vector.

 ### front()

+The __front__ function returns the first element of a vector.

 ### back()

+The __back()__ function returns the last element of a vector.

 ### empty()

+This function checks whether a vector contains any element or not.
+It returns __1__ if the length of a vector is 0 and __0__ if it contains some element.

 ### resize()

+It resizes a vector so that it contains the specified number of elements.
+The new element will be assign a value 0.

 ### max_size()

+It returns the maximum number of elements that the vector can hold.
+This is not the amount of storage space currently allocated to the vector, but the __maximum size the vector could reach due to limitations in system implementations__.

 ### assign()

 ### push_back()

+This function adds a new element at the end of the vector (at the end of the last element of the vector), thus increasing the size of the vector by one.

 ### pop_back()